GoogleChrome/chrome-extensions-samples/api-samples/fontSettings/fontSettings Basic/README.md

 ## Overview

-Creates a user interface in the extension's options page that allows users to see and modify font settings using `chrome.fontSettings` to change parameters.
+The extension creates a user interface in the extension's options page that allows users to see and modify font settings using `chrome.fontSettings` to change parameters.

 ## Running this extension